z4kn4fein/stashbox-decoratorextension/README.md

 ```

 #####Explicit registration
-You can register your decorators directly to a service registration with the fluent form.
+You can bind decorators directly to a service registration if you use the fluent form.
 ```c#
 container.PrepareType<IFoo, Foo>().DecorateWith<FooDecorator>().Register();
 ```
-> With this type of decorator registration the container will decorate just the *Foo* implementation of the *IFoo* interface.
+> In this way the container will decorate just the *Foo* implementation of the *IFoo* interface.

 Just like with the global registration, you can register more than one decorators at the same time.
 ```c#
 container.PrepareType<IFoo, Foo>().DecorateWith<FooDecorator1>().DecorateWith<FooDecorator2>().Register();
 ```

-#####Mixed decoration
+#####Mixed registration
-You can use both ways of decorator registration at the same time.
+You can mix both ways of the registrations.
 ```c#
 container.PrepareType<IFoo, Foo>().DecorateWith<FooDecorator1>().DecorateWith<FooDecorator2>().Register();
 container.RegisterDecorator<IFoo, FooDecorator3>();
 ```
-> The decoration order depending on the registration order of the decorators, so the order in this case is: FooDecorator1 -> FooDecorator2 -> FooDecorator3.
+> The decoration order is depending on the order of the decorator registrations, so the order in this case is: FooDecorator1 -> FooDecorator2 -> FooDecorator3.